z4ir3/LEBREF2D/README.md

 ## A MATLAB 2D mesh refinement package

-LEBREF2D is a MATLAB package for the mesh refinement 2D domains based on an efficient usage of MATLAB built-in functions and vectorization.
+LEBREF2D is a MATLAB package for the mesh refinement of 2D domains based on an efficient usage of MATLAB built-in functions and vectorization.

 It includes a uniform mesh refinement routine as well as routines for local adaptive mesh refinements based on the longest edge bisection (LEB) algorithm as particular case of the newest vertex bisection (NVB).

-Functions can be easily adapted to be used in an adaptive Finite Element Code for solving Partial Differential Equations (PDEs).
+Functions can be easily adapted to be used in an adaptive Finite Element Code for solving Partial Differential Equations (PDEs) in the setting of the *a posteriori* error estimation.

-Run the adaptive demo [lebdemo.m](lebref2d/lebdemo.m) for a demonstration of adaptive mesh refinements and please read the short [documentation](doc.pdf) for information.
+Run the adaptive demo [lebdemo.m](lebref2d/lebdemo.m) for a demonstration of adaptive mesh refinements of some built-in domains (square, L-shaped, crack) and please read the short [documentation](doc.pdf) for information.

 ### Compatibility